Joanne Leonard: Early life

 Joanne Leonard was born in Los Angeles in 1940 to P. Alfred Leonard, originally of Mannheim, Germany, and Marjorie Rosenfeld Leonard.
 She has a twin sister, Eleanor (Rubin), who is also an artist, and a younger sister, Barbara (Handelman).
 She received a B.A. in Social Science from the University of California in 1962.
-As infants, she and her twin sister were cast as a baby in The Lady Is Willing starring Marlene Dietrich.
+As infants, she and her twin sister were cast as a baby in the film The Lady Is Willing starring Marlene Dietrich.

 Career

 Leonard is known for her photographs and photo collages depicting private moments and personal struggles from women's lives once considered either taboo or unimportant.
 Her work struck a chord with the art world in the later part of the 20th century, and she was one of the few female artists to be featured in the 3rd edition of H.W.
 Janson’s History of Art.
 Her photograph, Julia and the Window of Vulnerability was chosen to illustrate the opening of the chapter, "The Modern World" in the 1991 edition of Gardner's Art Through the Ages.

 She was an official photographer for the 1972 Winter Olympics.

 She taught art and interdisciplinary courses at the University of Michigan’s Penny W. Stamps School of Art & Design and now holds the title of Diane M. Kirkpatrick and Griselda Pollock Distinguished University Professor Emerita.
 She has one daughter, Julia.

+Leonard's influence on the field of photography has been for making images of things, places, and people from women’s realms and private spaces—from a woman’s own perspective.
+A large body of her work is in photo collage, made with the goal of juxtaposing the intimate with social questions or political issues that are circulating today in the world.
+She is happily known for distinguished photo collage work as well.

 Collections

-Leonard's work is held by major collections, including the University of Michigan Museum of Art, The Metropolitan Museum of Art, the Los Angeles County Museum of Art, the Iris & B. Gerald Cantor Center for Visual Arts, the San Francisco Museum of Modern Art., and the International Center of Photography in New York City.
-The Museum of Modern Art in New York holds 62 of her photographs, all of which are digitized and available on their website.
+Leonard's work is held by major collections, including: